May 7, 2018

 As the image above illustrates, one great trick for using crazy fonts is to only use them for a headline while leaving the rest of the text plain.
 When you have too much of a complicated font or start mixing complex styles, what you get is an impossible-to-read mess.

 In the slide above, we’ve left most of our messaging in a typeface that you can actually read while still bringing plenty of awesomeness to the page with the headline.

-5. Watch Your Readability
+5. Remember Readability

 While we’re on the subject of typography, you should always be aware of how readable the type is in your presentations.
-Sometimes the amazing photography tip from number tw will leave you in a situation like the one below.
+Sometimes the amazing photography tip from number two will leave you in a situation like the one below.